systempioneer/React-Umbraco-Example/README.md

 On the client side we use [react-router](https://github.com/ReactTraining/react-router) and [construct route handlers programatically](https://github.com/systempioneer/ReactUmbracoExample/blob/master/UmbracoReactStarterKit/app/src/App.js#L31), using what we know about the Umbraco content nodes from the initial state.
 Every route renders a [ContentPage component](https://github.com/systempioneer/ReactUmbracoExample/blob/master/UmbracoReactStarterKit/app/src/ContentPage.js), which uses the fetch api to make a request to a custom SurfaceController called [RenderContentController](https://github.com/systempioneer/ReactUmbracoExample/blob/master/UmbracoReactStarterKit/Controllers/RenderContentController.cs).
 RenderContentController [returns a JSON object](https://github.com/systempioneer/ReactUmbracoExample/blob/master/UmbracoReactStarterKit/Controllers/RenderContentController.cs#L37) containing a "Content" property, which is HTML rendererd by Umbraco and is used by React to update the page.
 It also returns a "Name" property which is used by [react-helmet](https://github.com/nfl/react-helmet) to update the page title.

 ## Contributing
 We're definitely open for PRs!
 The project maintainer doesn't sleep and can merge a PR anytime.
 This is a new project and was built quickly as a proof-of-concept.
-There's alot of hacky code and we want to refactor everything.
+There's a lot of hacky code and we want to refactor everything.

 Still to do (at least):
 [ ] Refactor logic out of the [Master view](https://github.com/systempioneer/ReactUmbracoExample/blob/master/UmbracoReactStarterKit/Views/Master.cshtml)